Course Directors: Mary Lynn McPherson, PhD

 Off Label Statement: This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The faculty have been asked to disclose this information when presented.
 The opinions expressed in the educational activity are those of the faculty.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications and warnings.
 Further, attendees/participants should appraise the information presented critically and are encouraged to consult appropriate resources for any product or device mentioned in this program.

 Cancellations: Should you be unable to attend, please inform us in writing prior to May 1, 2020 and a full refund less a 25% non-refundable deposit will be issued.
 No refunds or credits will be given for cancellations received on or after May 2, 2020.
 Substitutions of enrolled registrants must be made in writing.
 If for any reason this conference is cancelled, the conference organizers and sponsors do not accept responsibility for covering airfare, hotel or other costs incurred by conference registrants.
 The speakers and agenda of this program are subject to change without notice due to unforeseen circumstances beyond the control of conference presenters.

-ADA Support: Boston University School of Medicine and Weston Medical Publishing, LLC fully comply with the legal requirements of the ADA and the rules and regulations thereof.
-If any participant in this educational activity is in need of accommodations, please contact Michael Glynn at 781-899-2702 Ext.
-103 by May 1, 2020 in order to receive services.
+ADA Support: Weston Medical Publishing, LLC fully comply with the legal requirements of the ADA and the rules and regulations thereof.
+If any participant in this educational activity is in need of accommodations, please contact our offices at 781-899-2702 Ext.
+108 in order to receive services.